-What Is a Deadlock Provision?
+What Is a Deadlock and How to Resolve It

 A deadlock provision is a procedure for resolving disputes.
 It specifies the process that must be followed if a deadlock exists.
 A deadlock is a tied vote, occurring when an equal number of votes that were cast both for and against the decision in question.
 It can also refer to the failure to reach a unanimous decision if one was required to pass a resolution.